skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

-After confirming the job is working correctly, we now start adding additional fields to make the job more scalable.
+After confirming the job is working correctly, we now start **adding additional fields** to make the job YAML more configurable.

 1. Add Hyperparameters
 ~~~~~~~~~~~~~~~~~~~~~~